Are you having a hard time comparing natural gas vs propane generators?

 Plus, there can be a lot of performance issues that arise from using different kinds of fuel sources.

 Propane has twice as much energy as natural gas.
-So when your generator runs on gas, it will start to sputter and run at a much less horsepower.
+So when your generator runs on gas, it will start to sputter and run at much less horsepower.
 This can also damage any appliances you’re running on the generator like this.

 Really think you’d need more than one fuel source for your generator in case of an emergency?
 I suggest you go for a dual-fuel or tri-fuel generator instead of modifying your existing propane generator.

 How Long Will a Generator Run on a 20lb Tank of Propane?

-The amount of time your generator will run on a 20lb tank of propane doesn’t just depend on the volume of fuel that you have.
-Other factors such as the horsepower of the generator and the load applied on it also come into play.
+The amount of time your generator will run on a 20lb (ca. 9 kg) tank of propane doesn’t just depend on the volume of fuel that you have.
+Other factors such as the horsepower of the generator and the load applied to it also come into play.